-Although it may be easier said than done, one of the best ways to improve business efficiency is to sit down with each department and have a frank discussion about what processes are currently being carried out and brainstorm on potential ways to streamline them or remove bottlenecks.
+Although it may be easier said than done, one of the best ways to improve efficiency in business is to sit down with each department and have a frank discussion about what processes are currently being carried out and brainstorm on potential ways to streamline them or remove bottlenecks.

 7. Improve Business Efficiency Through Outsourcing

-Whether you’re looking for end-to-end solutions that solve your greatest challenges or you need guidance on enterprise-level business improvement techniques you can implement yourself, DATAMARK can help.
+Whether you’re looking for end-to-end solutions that solve your greatest challenges or you need guidance on enterprise-level business process improvement (BPI) techniques you can implement yourself, DATAMARK can help.
 Contact us for details.